deepaksood619/deepaksood619.github.io/docs/languages/others/json.md

 1. **Object**

     An object is an unordered set of name/value pairs.
-An object begins with{(left brace)and ends with}(right brace).
-Each name is followed by:(colon)and the name/value pairs are separated by,(comma).
+An object begins with `{` (left brace)and ends with `}` (right brace).
+Each name is followed by `:` (colon)and the name/value pairs are separated by,(comma).

     ![image](../../media/JSON-image1.gif)

 2. **Array**

     An array is an ordered collection of values.
-An array begins with [(left bracket)and ends with](right bracket).
-Values are separated by,(comma).
+An array begins with `[` (left bracket)and ends with `]` (right bracket).
+Values are separated by `,` (comma).

     ![image](../../media/JSON-image2.gif)

 3. **Value**

-    A value can be astringin double quotes, or a number, or true or false or null, or an object or an array.
+    A value can be a string in double quotes, or a number, or true or false or null, or an object or an array.
 These structures can be nested.

 4. **String**